Matchless G9

-The Matchless G9 is a British motorcycle made by Associated Motorcycles at the former Matchless works in Plumstead, London.
-The G9 was finally discontinued in 1961.
+The Matchless G9 is a British motorcycle that was made by Associated Motorcycles at the Matchless factory in Plumstead, London.
+The G9 was discontinued in 1961.

 Development

-The Matchless G9 and corresponding AJS Model 20 were launched at the post-war Earls Court motorcycle show in late 1948.
-Initially for export to the US, it was not until the late summer of 1949 that the first examples reached the home market.
-The styling was modern, and the dual seat, megaphone silencers, and bright chrome finish justified the name of Super Clubman for the Matchless and Spring Twin for the AJS.
-The rest of the cycle parts were standard AMC, with the engine being housed in a pivoted fork frame with telescopic front forks.
-The basic design changed little over the course of the next few years, the most significant change being made in 1952 when a new Burman gearbox was adopted.
+The Matchless G9 and corresponding AJS Model 20 were launched at the Earls Court motorcycle show in late 1948.
+At first exclusively for export to the US, it was not until late in the summer of 1949 that Matchless first offered the G9 on the home market.
+From the beginning, it had a "Teledraulic" telescopic front fork, swinging arm rear suspension, dual seat, and "megaphone" silencers.
+The G9 was called the "Super Clubman", and the AJS Model 20 was called the "Spring Twin".
+The basic design changed little over the course of the next few years.
+The most significant change was made in 1952, when a new Burman gearbox was adopted.

-In 1951, the rear suspension was upgraded to the Jampot unit, derided for its shape in the 28 September issue of The Motor Cycle magazine.
+In 1951, the rear suspension was upgraded to the "Jampot" unit, derided for its shape in the 28 September issue of The Motor Cycle.
 In the same year, minor changes included a new Lucas horn-push on the handlebar and a medallion badge in place of the previously used transfer.
 Front fork shuttle damping was also replaced with rod and damper-type.

-Progressively developed, the G9 was finally discontinued in 1961.
+The G9 was discontinued in 1961.